deepankararora/sola-newsletters/readme.txt

 * Theme functionality
 *  We have finally introduced newsletter theme/layout functionality
 *  You can now create your own layouts to sell on our website
-*  You can now acquire new themes by visiting the Sola Newsletters website (solaplugins.com)
+*  You can now acquire new themes by visiting the Nifty Newsletters website (solaplugins.com)
 * Other changes
 *  A Valentines Day newsletter theme is now available for purchase on our website
 *  Many bug fixes